 Supported by funding from the Central Valley Community Foundation (in partnership with the James Irvine Foundation) and the City of Visalia Community Arts Grant Program, LoMele continues the project by commemorating this confusion of peoples’ innermost expressions.
 By creating a heap of materials both carefully handmade and crassly commercial (LED signs) he draws attention to the imperfections of communication, and to an ambient sincerity freed of specificity, particularly relevant in this current moment of truth-prodding.

-Solo exhibitions of iterations of Burn Pile have been mounted at the University of Tennessee, Chattanooga Apothecary Gallery, GearBox Gallery in Oakland, California, Experimental Intermedia, Gent, Belgium, and upcoming at Los Angeles Art Association’s Gallery 825, and College of the Sequoias Art Gallery in Visalia, California.
+Solo exhibitions of iterations of Burn Pile have been mounted at the University of Tennessee, Chattanooga Apothecary Gallery, GearBox Gallery in Oakland, California, Experimental Intermedia, Gent, Belgium, Los Angeles Art Association’s Gallery 825, and upcoming at College of the Sequoias Art Gallery in Visalia, California.

 Solo exhibitions of a previous project, Walls, have been presented at Marshall Arts in Memphis, Tennessee, and Arts Visalia, Visalia, California.